PRUNERS/FLiT/documentation/flit-command-line.md

 This command only verifies the correctness of the configurations you have for your flit tests.
-As part of this verification, this command checks to see if the remote connections are capable of being done, such as the connection to the machines to run the software, the connection to the database machine, and the connection to the database machine from the run machine.
-You may need to provide a few SSH passwords to do this check.
+As part of this verification, this command checks to see if it is possible to establish the remote connections, such as the connection to the machines to run the software, the connection to the database machine, and the connection to the database machine from the run machine.
+You may need to provide a few SSH passwords to perform this check.

 Since this subcommand is not yet implemented, it may change in nature when it does finally get implemented.